 Teenagers and youngsters are vulnerable to online troubles that adults can deal with, such as malware, phishing attempts, and internet frauds.
 Children are believed to be even more vulnerable to these dangers than their parents.
 There are two sustainable motifs for it:

 - Children are not able to think critically, as they are too young.

 - They don’t make money on their own and pocket money they get from their parents is not enough to satisfy all the desires.
-That is why children seek for free games, films and music accessible.
+That is why children seek free games, films and music accessible.

 If you check children’s computers, you will see that they download a lot of internet rubbish together with their favorite games and movies.
-Parents constantly struggle to confirm them to be more attentive not “to catch” a virus malware when surfing the net.
+Parents struggle to confirm them to be more attentive not “to catch” a virus malware when surfing the net.
 But the point is they are not educated enough to prevent that.
 It is necessary to teach them to do it.

 One should know that frauds and malware are created to gain personal data about users, such as credentials.
-It doesn’t mean that if children don’t possess credit cards they will not fall under cybercriminals’ supervision.
+It doesn’t mean that if children don’t possess credit cards, they will not fall under cybercriminals’ supervision.
 You should explain to them that free copies are not reliable for a computer.
-You need to mention about the price of repairing the computer after some virus damages it.
+You need to mention the price of repairing the computer after some virus damages it.

 You may be wondering how you can protect your child’s computer against malware and viruses:

 Firstly, check what your child downloads on your computer as regularly as possible.
 It will make you aware of the potential threats that certain websites might bring to the system of the computer.